1963 World Series: Game 4

 Aces were on the mound again in a game 1 rematch between Whitey Ford and Sandy Koufax.
 This time, it was a pitcher's duel.
 The Dodgers scored first in the bottom of the fifth on a monumental Frank Howard home run into the second (Loge) level at Dodger Stadium.
 The Yankees tied it on a Mickey Mantle home run in the top of the seventh.
 But in the bottom of the inning, Gilliam hit a high hopper to Yankee third baseman Clete Boyer; Boyer leaped to make the grab, and fired an accurate throw to first base.
 But first baseman Joe Pepitone lost Boyer's peg in the white-shirted crowd background; the ball struck Pepitone in the arm and rolled down the right field line, allowing Gilliam to scamper all the way to third base.
 He then scored a moment later on Willie Davis' sacrifice fly.
 Sandy Koufax went on to hold the Yankees for the final two innings for a 2–1 victory and the Dodgers' third world championship.
 To date, this is the only time the Dodgers have won the deciding game of a World Series at home.
 (The Dodgers won the 2020 World Series in Game 6 while they were designated as the home team, but the game was played at a neutral site, Globe Life Field in Arlington, Texas, as a result of the COVID-19 global pandemic.)

 The World Series Most Valuable Player Award went to Sandy Koufax, who started two of the four games and had two complete game victories.
+He struck out 23 batters and only surrendered three earned runs, recording an ERA of 1.50.
 When the award was given to Koufax at a luncheon in New York City, he was presented with a new car—while the luncheon was taking place, a New York City police officer put a parking violation ticket on the car's windshield.